+The working groups will be the main actors within project component 2.
+Each working group will gather relevant information and update inventories of the initial 12 POPs.
 The draft inventory database and assessment reports will be submitted to UNIDO for evaluation and consequent inventory revision, if needed.
 The revised database and assessment reports will be further submitted to the NSC for approval.